whitmancsfaculty/nand2tetris-autograder-gradescope/README.md

 With the exception of Project 0, which is a practice project, each project is intended to be worth a total of 75 points.
 The difference is made up through style or interactive tests.
 In making adjustments, I would lean towards increasing points from the autograder and reducing points from style.

+Unless otherwise specified, automated scoring is binary - full credit if the canonical output is produced, 0 otherwise.

 | Project | Type | Points | Notes |
 | ------: | :----------- | -----: | :-----|